Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Taking risks has a dangerous side, but the opportunities they present often far outweigh the potential dangers.

-Learn how to identify which risks are worth taking and you’ll learn how to be a successful entrepreneur.
+Learn how to identify which risks are worth taking and you’ll likely become a more successful entrepreneur.

 If you don’t believe in yourself, who will?